chung-leong/mocha-skip-if/README.md

 })
 ```

 This module adds the global variable `skip`.
-The method `condition()` is used to define conditions.
+You call its `condition()` method to define conditions.
 In the example above, two conditions are defined: **watching** and **debugging**.
 The latter requires one argument.

-Once the conditions are defined, they become available as properties of `skip.if` and logical operators like `and` and `not`.
-You can then construct the skip statement in a semantic style similar to the one used by [Chai](https://www.chaijs.com/).
-Ending in a dot, the statement should sit atop the relevant describe() or it() call.
+Once conditions are defined, they become available as properties of `skip.if` and logical operators like `and` and `not`.
+You can then construct skip statements in a style similar to the one used by [Chai](https://www.chaijs.com/).
+Ending in a dot, a statement should sit atop the relevant describe() or it() call.

-Instead of `if`, you can also use `when` or `while`.
+Instead of `if`, you can use `when` or `while`.
 They are synonyms.

 ## Using variables